 Is Nadi Astrology Really a Scam?
 What to Expect

-The astrologers will frame their questions in a way that enables them to obtain personal information, often by process of elimination, and then reconstruct it to give a prediction.
+The astrologers will frame their questions in a way that enables them to obtain personal information, and then reconstruct it to give a prediction.
 They also play on people's fears, and will always suggest expensive remedies to correct "problems" (such as sins from past births) that they identify.

 My Nadi Astrology Experience